noir-lang/noir/docs/docs/aztec/concepts/smart_contracts/communication/public_private_calls.md

 - _Public_ functions altering public state (updatable storage) must be executed at the current "head" of the chain, which only the sequencer can ensure, so these must be executed separately to the _private_ functions.
 - _Private_ and _public_ functions within an Aztec transaction are therefore ordered such that first _private_ functions are executed, and then _public_.

 A more comprehensive overview of the interplay between private and public functions and their ability to manipulate data is presented below.
 It is worth noting that all data reads performed by private functions are historical in nature, and that private functions are not capable of modifying public storage.
-Conversely, public functions have the capacity to manipulate private storage (e.g., inserting new note hashes, potentially as part of transferring funds from the public domain to the secret domain).
+Conversely, public functions have the capacity to manipulate private storage (e.g., inserting new note hashes, potentially as part of transferring funds from the public domain to the private domain).

 <Image img={require("/img/com-abs-4.png")} />